TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 | String | Boolean | Yes | Enabled or not<br>true (set), false (not set) |
 | limitCount | Integer | Yes | Number of reuse limits |

+<a id="get-the-price-of-a-service-on-a-pay-as-you-go-subscription"></a>
-### Get the price of a service on a pay-as-you-go subscription
+### Get the price of a service on a pay-as-you-go subscription { #get-the-price-of-a-service-on-a-pay-as-you-go-subscription }

 > POST "/v1/billing/contracts/basic/products/prices/search"